I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 - 5. Weight and height of the baby

-1. Read your vehicle’s owner manual
+1. Read your vehicle’s owner’s manual

 Features available to vehicles differ due to some factors like the model, the year, the manufacturer, and so on.
 The best way to know more about your truck is to read your owner’s manual.
 One way to know if you can put a baby car seat in a single cab truck is to refer to this manual.
-The manufacturer of the vehicle would provide information about the features designed in the vehicle to accommodate a car seat, how it can be installed, and what type of car seat can work and if the airbag can be turned off with a key.
+The manufacturer of the vehicle would provide information about the features designed in the vehicle to accommodate a car seat, how it can be installed, what type of car seat can work, and if the airbag can be turned off with a key.
 Authorities have made it known that the most important feature here is the ability to turn off the airbag (with a key).
 If the truck can accommodate a car seat, the airbag must be turned off for the safety of the baby.

 2. The seating arrangement of the truck

 Some single cab truck can permit just the driver and a passenger on a ride, while other trucks permit a driver and two other passengers.
-Most trucks that accommodate just a passenger cannot accommodate a baby car seat for some reasons such as the driver could get distracted, the seat may not scale well (80% of the car seat must scale well), airbag safety.
+Most trucks that accommodate just a passenger cannot accommodate a baby car seat for some reasons such as the driver could get distracted, the seat may not scale well (80% of the car seat must scale well), and airbag safety.
 Most trucks with two passengers alongside the driver on a ride can accommodate a baby car seat (to be placed in the middle) without much worry.
 However, more information on this can be found in the detailed vehicle’s owner’s manual.

 3. How many people would ride in the truck?

 The number of people in the truck also matters as authorities have advised that the driver or parent or caregiver should not ride alone with the child.
-Some highway authorities based on evidence gathered have discovered that trying to drive and at the same time monitor the child on-board can distract the driver and eventually cause a crash, most likely.
+Some highway authorities based on evidence gathered have discovered that trying to drive and at the same time monitor the child on board can distract the driver and eventually cause a crash, most likely.
 As a measure to ensure safety, these authorities have however advised that another adult should always ride along to monitor the child.
 This would be applicable to trucks with two other passengers alongside the driver.
 This is also one reason single cab trucks with just one passenger can’t have a car seat.